cloudbees-io/register-deployed-artifact/README.md

 [source,yaml]
 ----
-      - name: Inform system that an artifact version was deployed
+      - name: Inform system that an artifact version was created
-        uses: cloudbees-io/register-deployed-artifact@v1
+        uses: cloudbees-io/register-build-artifact@v1
         with:
           name: "myApp"
           version: "1.0.0"